robmoore-i/lambdasite/README.md

 This will create a lambda, served through API gateway, and a folder for lambda.
 The lambda serves a HTML document found at `<page name>/src/document.html`.
 There is a script `<page name>/update-lambda.sh` which will automatically update the live lambda.

+Each page's folder contains a file called `endpoint` which contains the URL from which the page is accessible.

 ## Deleting web pages

 To delete a web page, run `python3 delete-page.py <page name>`.